 - Your browser window should now be closed.
 The next time you open your browser, do not allow the browser to open the last opened page.

-STEP 1: Scan your computer with Zemana AntiMalware Free
+STEP 1: Scan your computer with Zemana AntiMalware Portable

-Zemana AntiMalware Free is a second opinion malware scanner which can detect malicious programs that your antivirus has failed to find.
+Zemana AntiMalware Portable is a free malware scanner which can detect malicious programs that your antivirus has failed to find.

-- You can download Zemana AntiMalware Free from the below link:
+- You can download Zemana AntiMalware Portable from the below link:

-ZEMANA ANTIMALWARE FREE DOWNLOAD LINK (This link will start the download of “Zemana AntiMalware Free”)
+ZEMANA ANTIMALWARE PORTABLE DOWNLOAD LINK (This link open a new web page from where you can download “Zemana AntiMalware Portable”)

 - Double-click on the file named “Zemana.AntiMalware.Portable” to perform a system scan with Zemana AntiMalware Free.